Nishath06/Cloud-Internship-ElevateLabs/Day 3/README.md

 - With CIDR Range of 10.0.0.0/16
 - create two new public and two private subnets
 - Created one Internet gateway name project-igw
-- And one route table
+- And one route table for each public subnet

 ![Image 1](image1.png)